engtuncay/engtuncay.github.io/prog-notlar/css/css-intro-06-Flexbox.md

 - space-evenly: items are distributed so that the spacing between any two items (and the space to the edges) is equal.

+**Note**

-- **Note** that that browser support for these values is nuanced.
+- Browser support for these values is nuanced.
 For example, space-between never got support from some versions of Edge, and start/end/left/right aren’t in Chrome yet.
 MDN has detailed charts. (https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) The safest values are flex-start, flex-end, and center.

-- Note : There are also two additional keywords you can pair with these values: safe and unsafe.
+- There are also two additional keywords you can pair with these values: safe and unsafe.
 Using safe ensures that however you do this type of positioning, you can’t push an element such that it renders off-screen (e.g. off the top) in such a way the content can’t be scrolled too (called “data loss”).

 #### ALIGN-ITEMS